openhab/org.openhab.binding.zwave/doc/sunricher/rgbgeniezw4001_0_0.md

 ### Parameter 5: MinBrightness

 Minimum Brightness Value
-Valid Value: 0-50, the bigger the value is, the higher the load's minimum brightness is

-Note: when configuring this value, the value of Multilevel will be configured as 1 automatically so that users can preview the corresponding effect of minimum brightness value.
+<p&gtValid Value: 0-50, the bigger the value is, the higher the load's minimum brightness is</p&gt <p&gtNote: when configuring this value, the value of Multilevel will be configured as 1 automatically so that users can preview the corresponding effect of minimum brightness value.</p&gt
 Values in the range 0 to 50 may be set.

 The manufacturer defined default value is ```0```.